Qt for Android Automotive Quick Starter Guide

 Note: Manually running

-CMakefrom the HVAC project's right click context menu, will ensure the templated code is generated before the build.
+CMakefrom the HVAC project's right click context menu, will ensure code that is generated from the templates is generated before the build.

 Click Run.
 This will complete the build, open the Emulator, and install the app.

 See interacting with the HVAC Control App to see what it can do.